OpenEvalProject/evals/manuscripts/elife-45829/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/45829/elife-45829-fig5-v2.jpg)

-**Figure 5.:** P. knowlesi orthologue replacement lines provide surrogates for P. vivax vaccine development.(A) Graph showing growth inhibition activity (GIA, %) of anti-DARC nanobody at 1.5 and 3 μg/ml and anti-MSP119 purified total rabbit IgG at 2.5 and 5 mg/ml on the parasite lines.
+**Figure 5.:** (A) Graph showing growth inhibition activity (GIA, %) of anti-DARC nanobody at 1.5 and 3 μg/ml and anti-MSP119 purified total rabbit IgG at 2.5 and 5 mg/ml on the parasite lines.
 Data points represent the mean and error bars denote ±1 SD of triplicate test wells (n = 3).
 GIAs of each antibody were compared across the parasite lines by using unpaired one-way ANOVA with Tukey’s multiple comparisons test of means.
 No significant changes were observed.
 (B) Graph shows the % GIA of a dilution series of IgG purified from sera of PvDBP_RII (SalI)-immunized rabbits as well as control IgG from the pre-immunisation sera of the same rabbits against wild type (WT) and PvDBPOR/Δ14 transgenic P. knowlesi lines and (C) against PkDBPαOR/Δ14Δγ and PvDBPOR/Δ14Δγ lines.
 Data points represent the mean and error bars denote ±1 SD of five or six replicates.
 (D) Bar chart showing % GIA of 2.5 mg/ml IgG purified from sera of PvDBPRII (SalI)-immunized rabbits as well as control IgG from the pre-immunisation sera of the same rabbits against wild type (WT) and PvDBPOR/Δ14 transgenic P. knowlesi lines and (E) against PkDBPαOR/Δ14Δγ and PvDBPOR/Δ14Δγ lines.
-Bars represent the mean and error bars denote ±1 SD of five or six replicates and were compared by using one-way ANOVA with Tukey’s multiple comparisons test of means. ns p>0.05, *<0.05, **<0.01, ***<0.001.10.7554/eLife.45829.021Figure 5—source data 1.10.7554/eLife.45829.022Figure 5—source data 2.
+Bars represent the mean and error bars denote ±1 SD of five or six replicates and were compared by using one-way ANOVA with Tukey’s multiple comparisons test of means. ns p>0.05, *<0.05, **<0.01, ***<0.001.

 We thus have created a transgenic P. knowlesi model, modified at two separate loci which recapitulates the P. vivax DBP invasion pathway.
 This parasite line is a vital new tool in PvDBP vaccine development.